KAIST-VCLAB/DeepFormableTag/README.md

 }
 ```

-Currently we support inference and evaluation only for comparisons.
-Later we will release rendering and training codes.
-We cleaned-up and re-implemented the code for the release.
+- We cleaned-up and re-implemented the code for the release that includes training, inference, and evaluation codes.
+- DeepformableTag is highly flexible and **does not require specialized camera or printer**.
+- We designed all the components with flexible inference situations in mind, you can quickly modify the code to match certain environmental conditions.

 ## Installation
 There are three ways, *Docker*, *Jupyter notebook* and *Anaconda*, to install our implementation.
 We recommend using Docker as it is closer to the development environment.